-And then, just like that, the Internet reappears and you realize you panicked for nothing.
+And then, just like that, you’re back to scrolling on Insta, and you realize you panicked for nothing.
 It was no big deal, just a slight glitch in the system.

-If you literally cannot survive for two minutes without the Internet, it’s a definite sign that you’ve got it bad.
+If you literally cannot survive for two minutes without being connected, it’s a definite sign that you’ve got it bad.

 You Sometimes Get Blurred Vision After Looking At A Screen